libSDL2pp/libSDL2pp/README.md

 ## Bundling ##

-The library is easy to integrate into other CMake-using projects (and as the library has no stable API yet, this way of using it is still recommended).
+The library is easy to integrate into other CMake projects (and as the library has no stable API yet, this way of using it is still recommended).